Eric-McKinney/mint/log.md

     - I was meaning to do this anyways because it doesn't make sense to compile the regexs for every tokenize call
     - Now regexs are compiled when the env is initialized and they are freed at the very end
     - Now I just need to update my tests
+2. After many minutes of debugging, I identified the argument I forgot to update and updated 1 character to fix it LOL
+    - Literally changed a 2 to a 1 and all is good now